13 Magical Things to Do in Seville Spain

 One of the things to do in Seville is to walk the medieval quarter known as Santa Cruz.

-Seville Spain’s points of interest definitely include Barrio Santa Cruz!
+Seville Spain’s points of interest include Barrio Santa Cruz!
 This was the old Jewish Quarter in Seville, way back in 1248.
 When King Ferdinand took the city he confined the Jews to this area and today it is one of Seville’s most vibrant neighbourhoods.

 The narrow streets and tall buildings were constructed to ensure plenty of shade during the hot summer months.
 Look out for Calle Agua which runs along the walls of the Alcazar.